-What was the primary reason that you chose to take Driver's Ed with CCRI?

-b.
-Cost

-c.
-Schedule (to accommodate my schedule)

-(d.)
-Availability (when the course was available to be taken)

-e.
-Other (Please specify)

-feel this class has prepared you with the information needed to be a safe, defensive, and
+What was the primary reason that you chose to take Driver's Ed with CCRI? a.
+Location b.
+Cost c.
+Schedule (to accommodate my schedule) (d.)
+Availability (when the course was available to be taken) e.
+Other (Please specify) Do you feel this class has prepared you with the information needed to be a safe, defensive, and courteous driver? a.)
+Yes b.
+No c.
+I feel somewhat prepared. d.

-- ous driver?

-courte ous driver:

-(a.)
-Yes

-b.
-No

-c.
-I feel somewhat prepared.

-d.
 I feel prepared but wanted to learn more.

-Did you ur instructor(s) present information clearly and in an interesting manner?
+Did your instructor(s) present information clearly and in an interesting manner? (a.)
+Yes b.
+No c.
+Sometimes Was the pace of the course adequate? (a) Yes, the pace was just right. b.
+The pace was too slow. c.

-(a.)
-Yes

-Sales Sales No

-Sometimes

-Was th e pace of the course adequate?

-(a.)
-Yes, the pace was just right.

-1 The pace was too slow.

-c.
 The pace was too fast.

-Was th ere any topic you feel should have been covered more in depth?

-3 Yes,

-2 % No.

-was th ere anything on the final examination or Permit test that you felt was not covered adequately?
+Was there any topic you feel should have been covered more in depth? a.
+Yes, (b.)
+No. Was there anything on the final examination or Permit test that you felt was not covered adequately? (b) No. Any suggestions for improvements?
+Shorter classes over a longer period of time.
+Any compliments/positives you would like to share?
+Instructor was humarous and engaging, and explained all topics throroughly in a clear manner

-a.
-Yes,

-(b) No.

-Any su ggestions for improvements?

-Shor to classes over a longer period of time.

-Any co mpliments/positives you would like to share?

-tructor was humarous and engaging,

-and tructor was humorous and engaging, explained all topics throroughly in a clear manner